sjud/binhoc/README.md

 <h1>BinHoc</h1>
-<h3>RPC Codegen for Rapid Prototyping of FullStack Rust wasm apps</h3>
+<h3>RPC Codegen for Rapid Prototyping of FullStack Rust WASM apps</h3>

 Annotate handlers that are in a shared library with the binhoc attribute which takes on argument that will resolve to the route the handler will be attached to on the server.